 In order for Medicare Advantage organizations to report appeal and grievance data consistently, data collection and reporting periods have been established.

 The data collection period is the timeframe in which the data were collected.
-Data collection periods will be based on an ongoing 12-month period.
-By ongoing, we mean that the prior 6 months of data are added to the next 6 months of data in order to come up with a 12-month data collection period;
+Data collection periods will be based on an ongoing 12 month period.
+By ongoing, we mean that the prior 6 months of data are added to the next 6 months of data in order to come up with a 12 month data collection period;

 The reporting period refers to the timeframe during which organizations will be expected to report the data.
 The reporting period begins 3 months after the data collection period ends.
 Reporting periods are 6 months in duration; and

-Organizations are expected to report out appeal and grievance data to MA eligible individuals, upon request, beginning 3 months after the end of each data collection period.
+Organizations are expected to report out appeal and grievance data to Medicare Advantage eligible individuals, upon request, beginning 3 months after the end of each data collection period.
 For example, if the data collection period ended 9/30/05, the organization would begin reporting data to the beneficiary 1/1/2006.
-The 3-month lag between the end of the data collection period and the beginning of the report period allows the Medicare Advantage organization to resolve appeals received during the data collection period and ensure quality control over the data reported.
+The 3 month lag between the end of the data collection period and the beginning of the report period allows the Medicare Advantage organization to resolve appeals received during the data collection period and ensure quality control over the data reported.

 Below is a chart detailing the sample yearly collection and reporting cycles.